 The first step in seeking authorization is to determine the member's eligibility.
-Since member eligibility changes occur frequently, providers are advised to verify a health plan member's eligibility on admission to, or initiation of, treatment, and on each subsequent day or date of service, to facilitate reimbursement for services.
-Member eligibility can change, and possession of a health plan member identification card does not guarantee that the member is eligible for benefits.
-Providers are strongly encouraged to check Carelon's eServices or call Carelon Provider Service at 855-481-7044.
+Since member eligibility changes occur frequently, providers are advised to verify a member's eligibility on admission to, or initiation of, treatment, and on each subsequent day or date of service, to facilitate reimbursement for services.
+Member eligibility can change, and possession of a member ID card does not guarantee the member is eligible for benefits.
+Providers are strongly encouraged to check Carelon's eServices or call Carelon Provider Services at 855-481-7044.